 This may not be a newsflash to some of you, but I have plans to retire someday.
-For that, I need to grow my money and investments to a number that will supply my wife and I with the life that we want in retirement.
+For that, I need to grow my money and investments to a number that will supply me with the life that I want in retirement.
 A 401K is a good option for that.

-Unfortunately, I didn’t start investing when I should.
+Unfortunately, I didn’t start investing right away.
 I started working at Panera Bread when I was 18 years old and quickly became a manager there.
 While they didn’t have a 401K plan (that I remember), they did have a stock options program.

-What’s even worse is that I’ve been at current job since December 1st, 2014, well over a year before I started investing in my 401K.
+What’s even worse is that I had been at my job for well over a year before I started investing in my 401K.
 Worse yet?
 I was automatically enrolled in 401K.
 I had to elect to not be enrolled (even harder facepalm).
+Learn from my mistakes!

 If you’re in the same boat as me, it’s important to grow your money as fast as possible, especially if you have aspirations to retire early.
 You have to take advantage of whatever you can to grow your money.

-Yes my return really was over 80% last year.
+Yes, my return really was over 80% in 2021.
 And that’s not counting the tax savings from having the money taken directly out of my check.
-So how did I get an out of this world return on my investment?
+So how did I get an out-of-this-world return on my investment?
 Simple.

-First, there are a lot of people that don’t take advantage of their companies match (think me for over a year after I got hired).
+First, there are a lot of people that don’t take advantage of their company’s match (think me for over a year after I got hired).

 The Bureau of Labor Statistics used the Survey of Income and Program Participation from the U.S Census Bureau for a report published in May of 2015.
 In it, they found that “59 percent of eligible workers in the bottom income tercile participate in a DC plan, compared with 85 percent of those in the top tercile who do.”
 DC stands for “Defined Contribution.”

-Second, there are a ton of people that are not investing enough to take full advantage of their companies match!
-The same study found that, only 30% of those that are signed up for a defined contribution plan are electing to defer enough income to get to the maximum employer match.
+Second, there are a ton of people that are not investing enough to take full advantage of their company’s match!
+The same study found that only 30% of those that are signed up for a defined contribution plan are electing to defer enough income to get to the maximum employer match.

 Say what?!
 That doesn’t make any sense to me.